cloudant-labs/graphdb-slate/source/includes/api/cqsearch.md

 }
 ```

-> Lucene query (the '#' comment is not valid Lucene syntax, but helps explain the query construction):
+> Corresponding Lucene query<br/>(the '#' comment is not valid Lucene syntax, but helps explain the query construction):

 ```
 (